boriskriger/Publications/README.md

 Kriger, B. (2026).
 Density dependence of QCD vacuum energy from nucleon sigma terms.
 Submitted to Progress of Theoretical and Experimental Physics, March 19, 2026. https://doi.org/10.5281/zenodo.19134260

+Kriger, B. (2026).
+Theoretical Separation of Quantum Vacuum Energy from the Cosmological Constant: A Review of Foundational Approaches.
+Submitted to Foundations of Physics, March 20, 2026. https://doi.org/10.5281/zenodo.19133987

 ### Links
 * https://www.researchgate.net/profile/Boris-Kriger